MubangaCH/Popular-Dynamic-Programming-Algorithms/README.md

 # Popular-Dynamic-Programming-Algorithms
-The dynamic programming algorithms in this folder may overlap in nature with other types of algorithms The list is neither exhausive or disjoint.
-Depending on certain viewpoints, these dynamic programming algorithms can be fall under other classes such as recursive or greedy algorithms
+The dynamic programming algorithms in this folder may overlap in nature with other types of algorithms.
+The list is neither exhausive or disjoint.
+Depending on certain viewpoints, these dynamic programming algorithms can be fall under other classes such as recursive or greedy algorithms.